HeiByte/elastic-text/README.md

 # elastic-text

-A simple yet stylish elastic text animation built with pure HTML, CSS, and JavaScript.
+A simple elastic text animation built with pure HTML, CSS, and JavaScript.